Vítor Oliveira (footballer, born 1953)

 Vítor Manuel Oliveira (17 November 1953 – 28 November 2020) was a Portuguese football midfielder and manager.

 In a managerial career spanning over 30 years, he won 11 promotions to the Primeira Liga, six as champion.

 Playing career

 Born in Matosinhos, Oliveira's senior career spanned 13 seasons, ten of which were spent in the Primeira Liga where he appeared in a total of 218 games, scoring 17 goals; he represented Leixões SC, F.C.
 Famalicão, S.C.
 Espinho, S.C.
 Braga and Portimonense S.C. at that level.
 In his last year as a professional, he played 23 matches (one goal) for the latter team as they finished fifth and qualified for the UEFA Cup for the first and only time in their history.

 Oliveira retired in June 1985, at the age of 31.
-In the second division, he played for U.S.C.
+In the Segunda Liga, he played for U.S.C.
 Paredes and Famalicão.